 3. Arattupuzha Pooram: Conclave of Gods in the Lap of Nature

-Devasangamam (conclave of gods) is held on the 7th day early morning where 61 caparisoned elephants carrying deities of the temples of nearby villages line up on the vast area adjoining the temple, amidst traditional percussion orchestra like Panchavadyam, Pandimelam and Pancharimelam.
-To conclude the festival, Araattu ceremony (ceremonial cleansing of idols in river) is performed in the morning and the idols are taken back to the respective temples.
+Devasangamam (the conclave of gods) is held on the 7th day early morning where 61 caparisoned elephants carrying deities of the temples of nearby villages line up on the vast area adjoining the temple, amidst traditional percussion orchestras like Panchavadyam, Pandimelam, and Pancharimelam.
+To conclude the festival, Araattu ceremony (ceremonial cleansing of idols in the river) is performed in the morning and the idols are taken back to the respective temples.

 Thousands of people from different parts of the country and abroad participate in this magnificent event and enjoy the blessings of Sree Chettikulangara Bhagavathy.
 Due to the spectacular visual display of the festival, it is under the consideration of UNESCO to be recognized with the status of Intangible Cultural Heritage.

 5. Uthralikavu Pooram: Excellence of Fireworks, Music, and Merriment